 What is a PGCE course?

-If you have a degree and are interested in gaining a qualification in education, you may want to do a postgraduate certificate in education (PGCE).
+If you have a bachelor’s degree and are interested in gaining a qualification in education, you may want to do a postgraduate certificate in education (PGCE).

 You can get a postgraduate certificate in education through teacher training.
+A PGCE can help you develop your teaching skills and knowledge.

-You do not need a PGCE to be a qualified teacher in England, but it can help you develop your teaching skills and knowledge.
+You do not need a PGCE to be a qualified teacher in England.

 The qualifications you need to teach in England